waycowei/vuepress-plugin-demo-container-v2/docs/complex.md

 **The following is a more comprehensive example based on the component library**

-::: demo  Note that currently, the `import` syntax cannot be successfully compiled by` demo-container` when writing sample code, please avoid using this syntax in the example
+::: demo  Note that currently, the `import` syntax cannot be successfully compiled by` demo-container-v2` when writing sample code, please avoid using this syntax in the example
 ```html
 <template>
   <div>